 Name Туре Card.
-Description scope CharacterString 1 Description of usage, or limitations of usage, for which this datum is valid. anchorDefinition CharacterString 01 A description, possibly including coordinates of an identified por points, of the relationship used to anchor the coordin system to the Earth or alternate object.
+Description scope CharacterString 1 Description of usage, or limitations of usage, for which this datum is valid. anchorDefinition CharacterString 01 A description, possibly including coordinates of an identified point or points, of the relationship used to anchor the coordinate system to the Earth or alternate object.
 For a geodetic datum this is known as the fundamental point.
-For an image datum it is usually a corner of the image or points. realizationEpoch Date 01 centre.
-The time after which this datum definition is valid. domainOfValidity EX_Extent 01 Area or region in which this datum is valid.
+For an image datum it is usually a corner of the image or its centre. realizationEpoch Date 01 The time after which this datum definition is valid. domainOfValidity EX_Extent 01 Area or region in which this datum is valid.